oliverfischer83/dkp/README.md

   - all attendees have RCLootCouncil started
   - add new attendees

+# Fallback Excel list
+- after each raid, generate table entries which can be used within excel as a fallback solution
+- RCLootCouncil not useable at all (through bug, or similiar)
+  - add entries by hand on admin page, define simple default values for other fields of RawLoot
+- No Masterlooter (ID already taken, cant distribute loot)
+  - do auction like bidding and note down winner
+  - manually add entries afterwards

 ## Info Page
 - rules (copy from Excel Sheet)
 - how to install and configure Addon RCLootCouncil using screenshots